-- Power-off the system unit. - Disconnect the riser card and any adapter card cables or connectors from the system unit.
+- Power-off the system unit. - Disconnect the riser card power connector and all adapter card cables or connectors from the system unit.

-- 1. When removing adapter cards, be careful not to change any jumper or switch settings on the card. - 2.
-Do not remove the riser card.
+- When removing adapter cards, be careful not to change any jumper or switch settings on the card. - Do not remove the riser card.
 The system generates multiple error codes when the riser card is removed and the system is powered on. - Power-on the system unit.